mkopylec/charon-spring-boot-starter/README.md

 Charon can be configured in many ways.
 This can be done via configuration properties in _application.yml_ file or by creating Spring beans.

 ### Mappings
+Mappings define how Charon will forward incoming HTTP requests.
+Every mapping must be named.
 By default the mapped path is stripped from the forward request URL.
 To preserve the mapped path in the URL set an appropriate configuration property: